 Strategic Planning for Diversity

-ALA's Office for Diversity is pleased to provide an ever-growing collection of resources to help you plan for diversity.
+ALA's Office for Diversity, Literacy, and Outreach Services is pleased to provide an ever-growing collection of resources to help you plan for diversity.
 If you have materials and resources you feel should appear on this page, please email your suggestions to firstname.lastname@example.org!

 The framework on building a diversity plan was developed by Jody Gray, Diversity Outreach Librarian/American Indian Studies Librarian, University of Minnesota Libraries in October 2011.